 8. Siberian Cat

 The Siberian is a long-haired cat that is bred to withstand the severe winter environment of Siberia.
-While this breed likes to play and will typically participate in any activity, they often prefer to rest on your lap or curl up for a nap.
+While this breed likes to play and will typically participate in any activity, they often prefer to rest on their lap or curl up for a nap.
 Because Siberian cats are demanding and don't give up, they will follow you around all day.

 9. British Shorthair